Research

 To clarify the state of ultra-high temperature plasmas in fusion devices and control the burning, non-contact, and highly radiation-resistant instruments are required.
 The technology comes from the bulk and fast ion diagnostics, so-called collective Thomson scattering diagnostics.
 Therefore, the development of millimeter-wave tools and their use in plasma analysis is essential for burning fusion plasma research.

-This research was published in Review of Scientific Instruments, the American Institute of Physics, on March 12, 2021.
+This research was published in Review of Scientific Instruments, a journal by the American Institute of Physics, on March 12, 2021.

 Publication